Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Four-photon Kerr resonator

 where $j$ labels the symmetry sector and $\ket{j}$ is the Fock state with $j$ photons.
 For large drive, instead, the system transition towards

 where the Schr\"odinger cats $\ket{\mathcal{K}_{i}}$ are

 where $\ket{\alpha_n}$ are coherent states such that $\alpha_n=e^{i\pi n/2} \alpha$ and $\mathcal{N}$ is a normalization factor.
 Increasing the value of $L$ towards the thermodynamic limit, we observe that the passage between the $Z_n$ vacua and the cat states becomes sharper and sharper, but remains continuous.
-This analysis corroborate the semiclassical one, and by appropriately taking into account the system's symmetry, we observe a second-order DPT.
+This analysis corroborates the semiclassical one, and by appropriately taking into account the system's symmetry, we observe a second-order DPT.
 To further demonstrate that, indeed, the transition is of the second and not of the first order, we plot $\lambda_1^{(j,j)}$ in Figs.~\ref{fig:four_photon}(e-h), i.e., the Liouvillian gap of the $(j,j)$ symmetry sector.
 We observe no closure of the Liouvillian gap, indicating that no critical slowing down or hysteresis occurs for the Liouvillian populations.

 Finally, we plot the smallest Liouvillian eigenvalue $\lambda_0^{(j,j+1)}$ for the sectors $(j,j+1)$ (where $j+1 = 0$ if $j=3$) in Figs.~\ref{fig:four_photon}(i-l).
-These represent the decay rate of coherences between the sector $j$ and $j+1$, and their closure indicate the possibility of retaining everlasting coherences.
-In this case, we observe that, after the critical point, these eigenvalue progressively become smaller, indicating that the system undergoes a second order phase transition.
+These represent the decay rate of coherences between the sector $j$ and $j+1$, and their closure indicates the possibility of retaining everlasting coherences.
+In this case, we observe that, after the critical point, these eigenvalues progressively become smaller, indicating that the system undergoes a second-order phase transition.
 We obtain similar results for the other $(j,k)$ sectors with $j \neq k$ (not shown).
 This is associated with a spontaneous breaking of the strong $Z_4$ symmetry, because it results in